Understanding Education in Houston

 Because of a lengthy history of discriminatory practices since the nation’s founding, which have been exacerbated by present-day imbalances, levels of educational attainment in the United States vary greatly by race/ethnicity.
 The three-county region is no exception, and these disparities are the direct and intended result of harmful policies, compounded over decades and are not related to any group’s intrinsic talents or priorities.

 Asian Americans — a group of people originating from about 50 different countries with distinct political and immigration histories — report the highest levels of education at the national, state, and regional levels.
 However, it is important to note that there is significant variation even within this large population.
-According to a 2021 report from the Pew Research Center, 75% of Indian Americans have a bachelor’s degree, while only 16% of Laotians and 15% of Bhutanese do.
-Indian Americans make up the largest Asian-American origin group in Texas, which contributes to the high levels of educational attainment for Asian Americans in the state.
+According to a 2025 report from the Pew Research Center, 77% of Indian Americans and 58% of Chinese Americans have a bachelor’s degree, while only 20% of Bhutanese and 18% of Laotians do.
+Chinese (22%) and Indian (21%) Americans make up the largest Asian-American origin group in the United States.
+Comparatively, Bhutanese and Laotians make up about 1% of the population each.
+This difference contributes to the high levels of educational attainment for Asian Americans in the state.

 As educational attainment levels within each racial/ethnic group have increased in the three-county area, so have high school diploma attainment rates.
-Between 2000 and 2019, the percentage of residents in Houston’s three-county region with a high school diploma increased the most for Hispanics, rising to 65% from 44%.
-The percentage of Black residents who completed high school also increased to 92% from 78%.
+Between 2000 and 20123, the percentage of residents in Fort Bend and Harris counties with a high school diploma increased the most for Hispanics, rising by 26.7 and 25.0 percentage points, respectively.
+In Montgomery County, Black residents with a high school diploma increased by 24.1 points.

 In 2005, for the first time in the nation’s history, women were more likely than men to have an education beyond a high school diploma.
-By 2020, 65% of women had some post-secondary education compared to 61% of men.
+By 2023, across the United States, 66.0% of women had some post-secondary education compared to 61.5% of men.

-The trend of women being more likely to pursue and attain higher education is also occurring in Houston’s three-county region and in Texas overall.
+We see the trend of women being more likely to pursue and attain higher education in Houston’s three-county region and in Texas overall.

-In 2000, women lagged behind men in the share of the population with a post-secondary education.
-However, by 2010, the share of women in the three-county region with post-secondary education was slightly above that of men (57.7% compared to 56.2%).
-Women have continued their progress in postsecondary educational attainment, increasing five percentage points between 2010 and 2019 compared to a three-percentage-point increase among men.
+Across Texas in 2000, women lagged behind men in the share of the population with a post-secondary education.
+However, by 2010, the share of women in the state with post-secondary education matched that of men.
+As of 2023, 63.9% of women in Texas have postsecondary education compared to 60.3% of men.
+Women have continued their progress in postsecondary educational attainment, increasing 14.1 percentage points between 2000 and 2019 compared to an 8.3-percentage-point increase among men.
+These statewide trends are also seen in Fort Bend, Harris, and Montgomery counties.

 Helpful Articles by Understanding Houston: